AnikethD/Video-Summarization/README.md

 # Video-Summarization
-A Django application with both Static and Dynamic video Summarization caabilities
+A Django application with both Static and Dynamic video Summarization capabilities